-Tip 1: Choose a Competent, Business-Grade Virtual Assistant
+Tip 1: Choose a Competent, Business-Grade Assistant

-Hiring a business-grade VA perfectly matched to your business affords you complete confidence that your virtual assistant is capable of completing the tasks you delegate – proficiently and on deadline, so you can breathe a little easier.
-(Check out our guide on how to choose the perfect virtual assistant.)
+Hiring a business-grade assistant perfectly matched to your business affords you complete confidence that your executive assistant is capable of completing the tasks you delegate – proficiently and on deadline, so you can breathe a little easier.
+(Check out our guide on how to choose the perfect remote assistant.)

-Tip 2: Define Tasks For Your VA
+Tip 2: Define Tasks For Your Remote Executive Assistant

 - Define the parameters.